Carlos Ometochtzin

-Carlos Ometochtzin (Nahuatl for "Two Rabbit"; /nah/) or Ahuachpitzactzin, or Chichimecatecatl (Nahuatl for "Chichimec lord," is also known simply as Don Carlos of Texcoco, was a member of the Acolhua nobility.
-His date of birth is unknown.
-In dispute is how old he was when he was executed by an episcopal Inquisition.
-He is known to history for his resistance to Christian evangelization.
-He was burnt at the stake on November 30, 1539, at the order of Bishop Don Juan de Zumárraga, the first Catholic bishop of New Spain, for continuing to practice the pre-Hispanic religion.
+Carlos Ometochtzin (Nahuatl for "Two Rabbit"; /nah/) or Ahuachpitzactzin, or Chichimecatecatl ("Chichimec lord"), also known simply as Don Carlos of Texcoco, was a member of the Acolhua nobility in colonial Mexico.
+He was executed by an episcopal Inquisition, making him known to history for his resistance to Christian evangelization.
 The main source of information on Don Carlos is the record of his inquisition trial, published in 1910 by the Mexican archives.

+He was accused by Christian indigenous, including his own family, of continuing to practice the pre-Hispanic religion and sexually harassing his female relatives as per pre-Hispanic laws.
+He pleaded guilty for the sex crimes, but maintained his innocence about the religious charges to the end.
+He was burnt at the stake on November 30, 1539, at the order of Bishop Don Juan de Zumárraga.
+The act was disapproved by Spanish authorities, who subsequently removed Zumárraga from his position and established in the laws that natives were excluded from inquisitorial jurisdiction.
+Despite his significance in popular culture, recent scholarship regards his trial as not related to religion, but of a family feud rooted in local politics and sexual mores.

 Juan de Zumárraga, the first archbishop of Mexico City, who investigated Don Carlos.
 There is no known image of Don Carlos himself.